3 Rue des Remparts

 Ceret is in a fantastic region for outdoor activities - half an hour from the coast (eg. beautiful Collioure), 1.5 hours from ski-ing in winter, great hiking, cycling and walking and there are endless places to explore in the region from unspoilt villages, mountains, beaches, wineries - it is also a 15 minute drive from Spain.
 The mountain drive at the foot of the Pyrenees along the tech river is spectacular.
 A well known wine growing region, Ceret is also famous for its cherries, art galleries and many festivals.
 Wonderful cuisine.
 Despite all this Ceret remains relatively undiscovered, popular with art lovers and outdoorsy types rather than mass tourist groups.
 Countless markets in the region.

-|Size:||Sleeps up to 4, 2 bedrooms|
+|Size||Sleeps up to 4, 2 bedrooms|

 |Family friendly||Great for children of all ages|

 |Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Log fire, Internet access, DVD player|
+|Luxuries||Log fire, Internet access, DVD player|

-|General:||Central heating, CD player, Satellite TV, Wi-fi available|
+|General||Central heating, CD player, Satellite TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron|
+|Standard||Kettle, Toaster, Iron|

-|Utilities:||Dishwasher, Cooker, Microwave, Fridge, Washing machine|
+|Utilities||Dishwasher, Cooker, Microwave, Fridge, Washing machine|

-|Furniture:||Double beds (2), Dining seating for 7, Lounge seating for 7|
+|Furniture||Double beds (2), Dining seats for 7, Lounge seats for 7|

 High quality linen is provided.
 There is free and plentiful parking nearby and it is easy to stop close to the house to unload luggage.
 Bookings are from Sunday to Sunday so as to allow visitors to enjoy the Saturday morning Market.
 This is the only day that parking can be a problem.